Kuper-Tech/http_health_check/README.md

 #### [Sidekiq](./lib/http_health_check/probes/sidekiq.rb)

-Sidekiq probe ensures that sidekiq is ready readiness by checking redis is available and writable.
+Sidekiq probe ensures that sidekiq is ready by checking redis is available and writable.
 It uses sidekiq's redis connection pool to avoid spinning up extra connections.
 Be aware, that this approach does not cover issues with sidekiq being stuck processing slow/endless jobs.
 Such cases are nearly impossible to cover without false-positive alerts.

 ```ruby